mtieum/the-quirkie-times/content/articles/fan-art-spotlight-kentasi-and-the-quirkie-junk-bot-of-doom.md

 ---
 createdAt: 2022-08-02T06:37:48.065Z
-title: "Kentasi and the Quirkie Junk Bot of Doom "
+title: "Kentasi and the Quirkie Junk Bot of Doom"
+category: issue-1
 description: "A spotlight on a amazing piece of Quirkie fan art by the legendary digital artist Kentasi "
 ---